-PSM Veterinary Research (ISSN: 2518-2714) is an open access, peer-reviewed, international Journals that provides rapid publication of research articles, review articles, short communications and case reports on all aspects of animal and veterinary sciences.
+PSM Veterinary Research (ISSN: 2518-2714) is open access, peer-reviewed, international journal that provides rapid publication of research on all aspects of animal and veterinary sciences.
 The submitted articles should not be published and/or considered for publication elsewhere in the world in any form.
 Each author must have participated sufficiently, intellectually or practically, in the work to take public responsibility for the content of the article, including the conception, design, and conduct of the experiment, and for the data interpretation.
 All authors must sign a statement agreeing to all the requirements for authorship with the transfer of copyright.
-The submitted manuscripts are being evaluated for Similarity Index using appropriate software so the authors must take care of plagiarism while copying text from other articles and materials.
+The submitted manuscripts are being evaluated for Similarity Index using Turnitin so the authors must take care of plagiarism while copying text from other articles and materials.

 Types of Papers Published:

+Articles describe the results of a particular research project, the development of new techniques, or the application of such new techniques.
 The length of a full paper should be concise, required to describe and interpret the work clearly.
-The main paper should include a set of key words (3-6) ; an Abstract (200-250 words), followed by (1) Introduction, (2) Materials and Methods, (3) Results, (4) Discussion, (5) Acknowledgments (6) References and tables and figures must be at the end of manuscript.
+The main paper should include a set of keywords (3-6); an Abstract (200-250 words), followed by (1) Introduction, (2) Materials and Methods, (3) Results, (4) Discussion, (5) Acknowledgments (6) References and tables and figures must be at the end of the manuscript.

 Articles are freely available to both subscribers and the wider public with permitted reuse.
 Open Access by PSM Publishers is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 Based on a work at http://www.psmpublishers.org/.

 Article Processing Charges (APCs):